alexisstrong11/Work-Scheduler/README.md

 - - - -
 ## **Usage**
 To access and use my project, click the "Work Scheduler" link shown in the [Website Preview](#website-preview)<a name="website_preview"></a> section below.
 Keep track of the current day and time at the top of the website.
 Navigate the webpage by adding any paticular event to the appropriate time slot on the calendar.
 Users can then save and store the event in their local storage for later use.

+The calendar is also color coded to indicate whether the event is in the past (grey), present (red), or future (green).
 - - - -
 ## **Website Preview**
 [Work Scheduler](https://alexisstrong11.github.io/Work-Scheduler/)